Force over Distance: Chapter 52

 “What?”
 Young smiled wanly.

-“Whatever the fuck this is supposed to be,” Rush made a dismissive gesture in Young’s general direction, without looking at him.
+“Whatever the fuck this is supposed to be,” Rush made a dismissive gesture in Young’s direction.

 “This is a tactic,” Young whispered.